WBoldfontlogo(H) (1)

 Ivy Jordanne

-A year after my return from Maui, I was fully loving life living in Portland, Oregon, reunited with dear friends and becoming acquainted with that gem of a city, when I met Noah.
-Our connection was so real and powerful it pulled me in like a warm and familiar gravity and before long I moved up to Olympia, Washington to combine forces in manifesting our dreams into reality!
+A year after my return from Maui, truly loving life exploring a new city with dear friends in Portland, Oregon, stars aligned and I met Noah.
+Our connection was so real and powerful it pulled me in like a familiar warm gravity and before long I moved up to Olympia, where he was living with his two boys.
+Since then, we’ve combined forces in bringing our dreams of love, music and travel to life!